-The Internal Audit activity will evaluate and contribute to the improvement of governance, risk management and control processes using a systematic and disciplined approach.
+The internal audit activity will evaluate and contribute to the improvement of governance, risk management and control processes using a systematic and disciplined approach.

-The Internal Audit activity must assess and make appropriate recommendations for improving the governance process in its accomplishment of the following objectives:
+The internal audit activity must assess and make appropriate recommendations for improving the governance process in its accomplishment of the following objectives:

-- Promoting appropriate ethics and values within the organisation; - Ensuring effective organisational performance management and accountability; - Communicating risk and control information to appropriate areas of the organisation; and - Co-ordinating the activities of and communicating information amongst the board, external and internal auditors and management.
+- Promoting appropriate ethics and values within the organisation; - Ensuring effective organisational performance management and accountability; - Communicating risk and control information to appropriate areas of the organisation; and - Coordinating the activities of and communicating information amongst the Audit & Governance Committee, external and internal auditors and management.